Spey Casting Basics – Etiquette On The River

-We are starting a few blogs each week about some of the common questions we get asked on a regular basis all about fishing and to start with one that gets talked about quite a lot is the etiquette in fly fishing.
-Although this is titled Spey fishing etiquette these guidelines below can and do equally apply to both double handed and single handed rods.
+We here at Sportquest, often get asked a range of questions regarding fishing and one that gets asked about quite a lot is the etiquette invloved in fly fishing, primarily Spey casting.
+Although this is titled spey casting basics these guidelines below can and do equally apply to single-handed rods aswell.

-The below guides come in to effect when sharing a single piece of water which is the case in the majority of destinations as fishing tends to be based on 2 anglers to 1 guide.
-However if you are lucky enough to be fishing alone what you do and how you fish is all up to you.
+The tips below come into effect when sharing a single piece of water, which is the case on a majority of destinations, as fishing tends to be based on 2 anglers to 1 guide.
+However, if you are lucky enough to be fishing alone what you do and how you fish is all up to you.

 Its a very interesting topic so I would love to know what other points of etiquette do you believe in and should be taught as the Spey Casting Basics?